 The Group is defending against a substantial number of labor claims in various Brazilian labor courts.
 Plaintiffs are former employees whose contracts were terminated after the Group exited from certain managed services contracts.
 The claims mainly relate to payments made under, or in connection with, the terminated labor contracts.
 The Group has closed the majority of the court cases through settlement or judgement.
-Closure of the remaining open cases is expected to occur within the next several vears.
+Closure of most of the remaining open cases is expected to occur within the next couple of years.